 Sound.
-Become the sound!
-This is especially handy if you don’t like the sound you are listening to for example sitting on a plane with a crying baby or when your neighbours are drilling through the floor.
-Slow your breaths and visualise yourself as the sound and watch everything else melt away.
+I know i mentioned it before but here’s a nice tip – become the sound!
+This is especially handy if you don’t like the sound you are listening to for example sitting on a plane with a screaming baby or when your neighbours are drilling through the floor.
+Slow your breaths and visualise yourself as the sound and watch (pray) everything else melt away.

 When you visualise meditation the first thing you’ll probably imagine is a guru sitting cross-legged in lotus pose, but unless you’re pretty flexible sitting cross-legged can be uncomfortable.
 When you think that the physical poses (asanas) in yoga were designed to make sitting cross-legged more comfortable it’s clear to see that for a beginner it’s probably not the best approach.
 As long as your meditation pose allows your hips to be higher than your knees your spine will remain elongated and your body relaxed and comfortable.
 Winning!
 Here are some popular poses…

 Legs out in front.
 This meditation pose is best for those with knee or hip pain.
 Place a cushion or folded blanket on the floor and sit with your back against a wall and legs extended out in front of you.
 Making sure your shoulders are relaxed and your neck gently elongating upwards, rest your hands in your lap with the palms facing upwards.
 Now breathe.